-Ibiza, Biodiversity and Culture, is a mixed heritage site due to its shoreline, marine life, 16th century fortifications, Phoenician ruins and fortified Upper Town.
+Ibiza, Biodiversity and Culture, is renowned for its marine ecosystems, Phoenician ruins and fortified acropolis.

 Q - “So, where are you off to this time?”.
 A- (somewhat diffidently!)
 “Oh, just to Ibiza!”.
 Response - “Not your normal sort of destination?”
 And that was true - for over 50 years we had passed over the Balearics as not being “worth” bothering with!
 But now they contained 2 of our last 3 unvisited Spanish WHS so the time had come to grit our teeth and join the “hordes”.
 But our timing in late March 2016 meant that we were well out of season and the resort areas beyond Ibiza centre were ghost towns.
 However, this also meant that museums and buses were still on the winter timetable, whilst our selection from among the all-night discos was to be severely limited!